-The most normal residential water heaters have capacities ranging from 20 to 100 gallons.
-Because water heaters are created to constantly fill themselves, leakages from them cause enormous flood damage due to the constant availability of water.
+Most normal residential water heaters have capacities ranging from 20 to 100 gallons.
+Because water heaters are created to fill themselves constantly, leakages from them cause enormous flood damage due to the constant availability of water.
 The following are some common leading causes of water heater leaks.

 If a drain valve has become loose, it starts to slowly and gradually leak water.
 A leaky drain valve is simple to stop, just effectively tighten it with a screwdriver.
 However, you have to be careful not to overtighten the heater drain valve, as doing so might cause additional damage and even a burst.
 Inspect the drain valve first if you start noticing a leak.
 If that is the case, it will be a relatively simple repair you can handle on your own.

 When the pressure within the hot water tank becomes too high, water would then leak out in an effort to minimize the pressure.
 The rise in water pressure happens when the hot water temperature is set very high.
 Another factor that could cause an increase in water pressure is if the building’s exterior water supply comes in at excessively high pressure.
 A faulty temperature-pressure relief valve could also cause an excessive buildup of strain in the hot water tank.
 Inspect the heating setting to ensure it is not too intense, and if you suspect it is due to excessive water supply pressure, consider installing a water pressure reader to regulate it.

 Water heating systems are designed to last; however, they will corrode and rust as they get older.
 When corrosion becomes severe enough, water will start leaking out.
 Corrosion leakages are dangerous and therefore should not be neglected.
 Failing to replace a corroded water heater would then result in catastrophic flooding.